This document constitutes the agreement between the parties outlined in the case review and advice letter or upon instruction in SEND Tribunal cases.

 15.2 We will write to you notifying you of our intentions.

 15.3 Any work carried out during this period will be charged at our standard hourly rate.
-If we hold any of your funds we will then return them to you and the papers you have sent us.
-If however, you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.
+We will return papers you have sent us.
+If you owe us money for the work carried out you will need to settle the account within 14 days of the receiving the invoice.

 16.1 Our normal hours of business are from 9am to 5pm Monday to Friday.
 We are happy to discuss the case outside those hours by appointment only.